tech4germany/bam-inclusify/inclusify_server/README.md

   pip install -r requirements.in
   ```
   (This is also for Anaconda/Miniconda environments, because not all of our dependencies are published in Anaconda channels.)
-3. Start the server with gunicorn (from the root directory of the repository):
+3. Start the server with gunicorn (from the repository root directory):
   ```
-  gunicorn server.app:app --bind localhost:8081 --timeout 90
+  gunicorn inclusify_server.app:app --bind localhost:8081 --timeout 90
   ```
   (Any desired port can be specified here.)